Troubleshoot Kubernetes Engine

 Unable to connect to the server: getting credentials: exec: executable kic-iam-auth failed with exit code 1

-User authentication uses the access key information set in the kubeconfig file under users > user > exec > env
+User authentication uses the Access key information set in the kubeconfig file under users > user > exec > env

 .
-The error occurs when this access key information does not match.
+The error occurs when this Access key information does not match.

 ▶️ Refer to User Authentication Settings to reset the user authentication.